Overview

 The field of nanoscience, especially for energy applications, is multidisciplinary.
 As such, my work with nanowires, graphene, nano-coatings, and QDs (both to remain confined and sintered together) has merged the fields of physics, chemistry, and engineering in unique ways.
 This interplay allows for a deeper understanding of the unique nanoscale properties that enable better energy utilization with solar cells and photoelectrochemical cells.

 Though the focus is on devices, we use a holistic approach to tackle the most pertinent challenges of solar energy harvesting with a combination of synthesis, characterization, and spectroscopy.
 We currently focus on QD synthesis and optoelectronic properties of semiconductors in coordination with the group of Prof. Bachmann’s Chair Chemistry of Thin Film Materials.
-Furthermore, we design and fabricate polystyrene spheres with embedded QDs for optical labels in collaboration with Prof. Ralph Palmisano with the Optical Imaging Center of Erlangen (OICE) and Prof. Joachim von Zanthier, Dr. Angela Perez, and Mr. Stefan Richter of the FAU Physics Dept.
+Furthermore, we design and fabricate polystyrene spheres with embedded QDs for optical labels in collaboration with Prof. Ralph Palmisano with the Optical Imaging Center of Erlangen (OICE) and Prof. Joachim von Zanthier and Mr. Zyad Shehata of the FAU Physics Dept.

 I have further developed active collaborations with Profs.
 Guldi and Mandel where I lead my student workers (HiWis) and thesis students on understanding charge transfer properties of CuInS2 QDs and metal oxide nanoparticles using transient absorption spectroscopy and spectroelectrochemistry.